 Well-designed and managed workflows offer a number of benefits for bookkeepers and accounting firms, including:

 - Improved project management: When you have a defined workflow, you know what fits into it and what might be considered a special project for your team.
 Efficient workflow creation can support better project outcomes.

-- Increased efficiency: Workflows typically involve repetitive work that can be automated.
-By creating automated workflows you can free up bookkeepers staff to tackle more complex tasks.
+- Increased efficiency: Workflows typically involve repetitive work that can be automated such as managing business expenses and payroll.
+By creating automated workflows you can free up bookkeeper staff to tackle more complex tasks.

 - Better oversight into performance: Good workflows are transparent, so leadership and teams can see what tasks are outstanding, who is responsible for them, and what they might need to get the job done.

 Having a flow for your work doesn’t automatically mean you get these benefits, though.
 Keep reading to find out more about best practices for bookkeeper workflow management to increase your chances of success.

 Workflow management is crucial for individual bookkeepers, small business, or corporate entities.
 The benefits of using the proper tools as a team is unrivaled.
 By using the proper workflow management tools, you can integrate client portals, assign tasks, and monitor work more efficiently.

 Integrate client portals when possible

 Whenever possible, ensure your bookkeeping workflow starts with a cloud-based client portal.
 This lets clients see the status of their books, reducing questions you get via phone and email.
 It also helps clients upload important documents and data so you have everything you need to complete work.